pinecoders/pinecoders.github.io/techniques/script_description/README.md

-# How We Format our Script Description
+# How We Format Our Script Description

 The following markup is available in script description: